learn-co-students/kwk-youtube-arrays-kode-with-klossy-lax/README.md

 ###Step 1:

-Define a method `first_movie` that return the first movie in the queue.
+Define a method `first_movie` that returns the first movie in the queue.
 This method should accept an array as an argument (the movie queue)

 ####Step 2: